nahitorres/AerialWaste/README.md

 This repository contains a series of utility scripts to handle the dataset:
   - Link to dataset: Download images from Zenodo[https://zenodo.org/record/7034381], put the `training.json` and `testing.json` containing the images medatadata in the root of this repository and put all images into an `images` folder.
   - Statistics: to plot statistics on the dataset.
   - Visualizer: to visualize the images with its correspondent classes and segmentation masks.
-Download and unzip image folder, and install ODIN visualizer tool https://github.com/rnt-pmi/odin).
+Download and unzip image folder, then clone the ODIN visualizer tool repository (https://github.com/rnt-pmi/odin) in this folder.
   -  DataLoader: to convert the JSON to tensors containing the image classes and the image itself.
-Download and unzip image folder before its use.
+Download and unzip the image folder before its use.